gaepdit/complaint-tracking/docs/Role capabilities.md

 ## User

-All *Users* with work accounts who are logged into the application can:
+All active *Users* with work accounts who are logged into the application can:

-* Search for and view all info for all Complaints, excluding deleted Complaints and deleted Complaint Actions.
+* Search for and view all info for all Complaints and Complaint Actions, excluding deleted Complaints and Actions.
 * Search for and view CTS Users.
 * View the list of EPD Offices and Assignors.
 * View the lists of Complaint Action Types and Areas of Concern.
-* View list of roles and capabilities.
+* View the list of roles and capabilities.
-* View reports for themselves.
 * Edit account info for themselves, including changing assigned Office.

+Note: Users who still have current work accounts can be marked "Inactive" by a user account administrator.
+Inactive users are not able to sign in to the application.

 ## Office Assignor